-Aptly named, “The Secret Lives of Color”by Kassia St. Clair, gives colors with names befitting those delightful paint squares their autobiographical due.
+Everyone’s got a story.
+And, in “The Secret Lives of Color”, Kassia St. Clair gives colors with names befitting those delightful paint squares their autobiographical due.
 There’s White with some of its cousins including Lead White, Ivory, Silver, Whitewash, Isabelline, Chalk, Beige and Red with its associates Scarlet, Cochineal, Vermillion, Rossa corsa, Hematite, Madder, and Dragon’s blood for example.

 Gibsonian optics brought to life in the sculpture of Fred Eversley

 J.J.
 Gibson outlined a radical approach to optics in his 1979 book The Ecological Approach to Visual Perception.
 In order to perceive the structure of space, we need just one thing: light.
 Continue reading “Gibsonian optics brought to life in the sculpture of Fred Eversley”